brandur/sorg/content/fragments/one-year.md

 These days I'm trying to get that back under control by staying close to target, but it still remains to be seen whether my original goal is ever really successful.
-It's some gain for very little effort though, so I have no plans to stop the experiment.
+It's some gain for only a little effort though, so I have no plans to stop.